fenixfoux/jovaniy_discord_prior/README.md

 Checks the priority every 30 seconds, and sets the value as "High"

-"in the current ready .The exe file in the dist folder contains a discord", for it to work , just download it and run it, it will work until Windows is turned off.
+"in the current built .exe file in the dist folder is set the 'discord' process", for it to work, just download it and run it, it will work until Windows is turned off.

 To run the script automatically every time Windows starts, you need to:
-    - - download the folder "jovani_discord_lag_watcher" and save it to disk "C"
+    - download the folder "jovani_discord_lag_watcher" and save it to disk "C"
     - file "discord_priority_watcher.bat" cut and save to a folder at the address "C:\Users\your_user_name\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup"
     - done, now every time Windows starts, the script will run and run in the background.